splunk/public-o11y-docs/gdi/opentelemetry/components.rst

 * Exporters: Send data to one or more back ends or destinations.
 * Extensions: Extend the capabilities of the Collector.

-You can activate these components by configuring :ref:`pipelines <otel-data-processing>` in the Collector configuration.
+You can activate components by configuring :ref:`pipelines <otel-data-processing>` in the Collector configuration.
 See :ref:`otel-configuration` to learn how to define multiple instances of components as well as their pipelines.

-The Splunk Distribution of OpenTelemetry Collector support the following components.
+The Splunk Distribution of OpenTelemetry Collector includes and supports the following components.

 .. _collector-components-receivers: